-&lt;sup>1 Rationale Population Projections 2017
+1 Rationale Population Projections 2017

-&lt;sup>2 Includes QLD, Auckland, Greater Hamilton, Greater Christchurch, Greater Tauranga, Gisborne, New Plymouth and Whangarei as defined under the NPS-UDC.
+2 Includes QLD, Auckland, Greater Hamilton, Greater Christchurch, Greater Tauranga, Gisborne, New Plymouth and Whangarei as defined under the NPS-UDC.

-&lt;sup>3 The median is the middle price when ranked in order and differs from the average price.
+3 The median is the middle price when ranked in order and differs from the average price.

-been reducing steadily since 2016 (down to 218 for the year ending June 2018 - a 11% reduction on the same time a year ago).
+been reducing steadily since 2016 (down to 255 for the year ending June 2019 - a 6% reduction on the same time a year ago) 4 .

 The overall size of the district's dwelling estate is growing steadily, although growth in Arrowtown Ward is limited as a result of little vacant capacity remaining inside the urban growth boundary.
-Overall, there were 757 new dwellings in the district in the year ending June 2018, reaching a total estate of 16,697 dwellings.
-A spatial breakdown of that growth has not been prepared, but it is expected that the major share of growth has occurred in greenfield areas like Northlake, Kirimoko, Shotover Country, Remarkables Park and Jack's Point.
-In Queenstown, Special Housing Areas have also contributed to this growth.
-There were 975 new dwelling consents issued in those same 12 months (a record level compared to the previous three years).
+Overall, there were 694 new dwellings in the district in the year ending June 2019, reaching a total estate of 21,333 dwellings.
+A spatial breakdown of that growth has not been prepared, but it is expected that the major share of growth has occurring in Greenfield areas like Northlake, Shotover Country and Jack's Point.

+In Queenstown, Special Housing Areas (SHA) have also contributed to some of this growth, but this has slowed down compared to previous years with the retirement villages accounting for the majority of the SHA consents.
+There were 902 new dwelling consents issued in those same 12 months, which is less than the two previous years but still high compared to 2015 & 2016.
 This indicates that supply increases in the next 12 months (allowing for construction time) will again be high.
 Supply of new dwellings appears to be closely aligned with growth of resident households - the key driver of demand being growth due to immigration.

-Similar to house prices, rent prices in QLD are also rising rapidly and have recently surpassed Auckland to be the highest rents of the high growth areas.
-The average rent (across all housing types) is now \$569 per week (up \$55/week on the previous year).
-Arrowtown is the most expensive (\$632/week on average) followed by Queenstown (\$608/week).
-Wanaka is cheapest in relative terms, but still high nationally at \$503/week.
-Conversely, the ease of moving from renting to home ownership is consequently easiest in Arrowtown and hardest in Wanaka in terms of the step-up in costs from renting to potential mortgage payments.
+Similar to house prices, rent prices in QLD are also rising rapidly, maintaining the lead on Auckland for the second year (2018 - 2019), to be the highest rents of the high growth areas.
+The average rent (across all housing types) is now \$546 per week (up \$45/week on the previous year).
+Queenstown is the most expensive (\$579/week on average) followed by Wanaka (\$499/week).
+Arrowtown is cheapest in relative terms, but still high nationally at \$450/week.
+Conversely, the ease of moving from renting to home ownership is consequently the hardest in Arrowtown and easiest in Wanaka in terms of the step-up in costs from renting to potential mortgage payments.
 However, this transition remains difficult or out of reach for a significant number of residents due in part to the districts lower than average wages.